"Do you know how many copies of the book The Death of WCW I've autographed "Oh SHIT! It's VINCE RUSSO!"Vince Russo

 for Shocking Swerve

 .
-Another issue is that he constantly tries to fool the Smark
+Another issue is that he constantly tries to outsmart the Smark

 Tropes and Signature Styles associated with Vince Russo: